Alluxio/alluxio/docs/en/Mounting-Alluxio-FS-with-FUSE.md

 ---
 layout: global
-title: (Experimental) Mounting Alluxio with FUSE
+title: Mounting Alluxio with FUSE
-nickname: (Experimental) Alluxio-FUSE
+nickname: Alluxio-FUSE
 group: Features
-priority: 99
+priority: 7
 ---

 * Table of Contents
 {:toc}

-Alluxio-FUSE is a new experimental feature that allows mounting the distributed Alluxio File System within the local file system hierarchy of a Linux node.
-By using this feature, standard tools (for example, `ls`, `cat` or `echo`) and legacy POSIX applications will have basic access to the distributed Alluxio data store.
+Alluxio-FUSE is a feature that allows mounting the distributed Alluxio File System as a standard file system on moust flavors of Unix.
+By using this feature, standard tools (for example, `ls`, `cat` or `mkdir`) and POSIX libraries like open, write, read will have basic access to the distributed Alluxio data store.

-Given the intrinsic characteristics of Alluxio, like its write-once/read-many-times file data model, the mounted file system will not have full POSIX semantics and will have specific limitations.
-Please, read the rest of this document before using this feature to understand what it can and cannot do for you.
+Alluxio-FUSE is based on the project [Filesystem in Userspace](http://fuse.sourceforge.net/) (FUSE).
+However, given the intrinsic characteristics of Alluxio, like its write-once/read-many-times file data model, the mounted file system will not have full POSIX semantics and will have specific limitations.
+Please read the [section of limitations](#assumptions-and-limitations) for details.

 ## Requirements

-* Linux kernel 2.6.9 or newer
 * JDK 1.8 or newer
-* [libfuse](https://github.com/libfuse/libfuse) 2.9.3 or newer (2.8.3 has been reported to also work - with some warnings)
+* [libfuse](https://github.com/libfuse/libfuse) 2.9.3 or newer (2.8.3 has been reported to also work - with some warnings) for Linux, or [osxfuse](https://osxfuse.github.io/) 3.7.1 or newer for MacOS

-## Building

-alluxio-fuse is only built with Alluxio when the `fuse` maven profile is active.
-This profile will be automatically activated by maven when it is detected that you are building Alluxio with a JDK version 8 or newer.

-For compatibility with Java 7, binary alluxio distributions may ship without alluxio-fuse support, so you will need to build your own Alluxio if you want to use alluxio-fuse on your deployment.

-The best way to do so is to either clone the Alluxio [GitHub repository](https://github.com/alluxio/alluxio) and choose your favourite branch from git, or to grab a [source distribution](https://github.com/alluxio/alluxio/releases) directly.
-Please, refer to [this page](Building-Alluxio-Master-Branch.html)) for building instructions.

 ## Usage